 By Karlee Marroncelli ’27, staff writer

-The immersive experience of theatre can be a thrilling sight to see, but what about those who have sensory issues that prevent them from enjoying it as well?
+The immersive experience of theatre can be a thrilling sight to see, but what about those who have sensory issues that prevent them from fully enjoying it as well?

 So far at LVC, there have been two sensory-friendly performances, which were produced by the music theatre department.
 Senior interaction design major, Megan Arnold, is the director of production and stage manager for the department, and has played a key role in putting on these performances.

-“Making a show sensory-friendly takes time and commitment in a different way than producing a standard show,” Arnold said.
-“At LVC, we partner with the Arc of Lancaster and Lebanon for our sensory-friendly performances.”
+“Making a show sensory-friendly takes time and commitment in a different way than producing a standard show.
+At LVC, we partner with the Arc of Lancaster and Lebanon for our sensory-friendly performances,” Arnold said.

-According to Arnold, most of the making a performance sensory-friendly is not a complicated process.
-Within the show, the technical aspects are changed to have decreased lighting effects, lowered sound levels, and adjustments to props and movements.
 At the beginning of these performances, these aspects are acknowledged to the audience, so that they are aware of what will be happening throughout the performance.
 Other than these changes, the stories being told remain the same.

 “We always strive to make the audience experience as fun and comfortable as possible, and sensory-friendly shows allow us to extend that to more people than ever,” Arnold said.